placidmoon1/Learning-Programming-Langauges/Learning Java/Inheritance and Polymorphism/CheckPoint Question.md

-#CheckPoint Question for Chapeter 11: Inheritance and Polymorphism
+#CheckPoint Q. for Ch.
+11: Inheritance and Polymorphism